-"Barrier creams are used to aid the skin in its most vital function: to keep what's good in and to keep what's bad out," says Dr. Zalka.
+"Barrier creams are used to aid the skin in its most vital function: to keep what's good in and to keep what's bad out," says Zalka.

-Dr. Gonzalez explains: "Barrier creams maintain and protect the physical barrier of the skin and prevent the skin from drying out.
+Gonzalez explains: "Barrier creams maintain and protect the physical barrier of the skin and prevent the skin from drying out.
 They stop transepidermal water loss and skin breakdown by providing a topical barrier on the skin.
 These creams can also heal skin tears and existing wounds."
-By acting as a shield against potential irritants, they create the ideal environment for damaged skin to restore itself.
+By acting as a shield against potential irritants, they are designed to create the ideal environment for damaged skin to restore itself.

 So if barrier creams work by forming a protective layer over the surface of your skin, locking vital moisture in, are they essentially the same thing as, say, moisturizers?
 Not exactly.
 According to Gonzalez, "A moisturizer hydrates the outer layer of the skin while barrier creams restore the skin barrier itself.
 Barrier creams repair damaged skin, allow the skin to heal itself, and are usually thicker, while moisturizers enhance skin hydration."
-Dr. Zalka compares barrier creams to a "adding a tarp over a leaky roof" and notes that common ingredients in barrier creams include petrolatum, wax, ceramides, dimethicone, zinc oxide, nicotinamide, hyaluronic acid and glycerin.
+Zalka compares barrier creams to "adding a tarp over a leaky roof" and notes that common ingredients in barrier creams include petrolatum, wax, ceramides, dimethicone, zinc oxide, nicotinamide, hyaluronic acid and glycerin.